worldveil/photomosaic/README.md

 $ gifsicle -O3 --resize-height 400 --colors 256 < your/gigantic.gif  > totally/reasonable/sized.gif
 ```

 For example, I reduced a 130 MB GIF to 2 MB one using that command.
+[EZgif](https://ezgif.com) is a surprisingly good online tool for compressing GIFs with different tradeoffs, but they only support GIFs up to 100 MB in size.

 ## Other settings